Watch Out for Contractor Scams

 - isn’t readily available to answer your calls

-You can reduce the chances of getting taken by an unscrupulous contractor by following a few tips:
+You can reduce the chances of getting taken in by a contractor scam by following a few tips:

 - Always have a written contract before any work is done.